rancher/docs/content/rancher/v2.x/en/installation/requirements/_index.md

 ### CPU and Memory

 Hardware requirements scale based on the size of your Rancher deployment.
 Provision each individual node according to the requirements.
-The requirements are different depending on if you are installing Rancher on a single node or on a high-availability Kubernetes cluster.
+The requirements are different depending on if you are installing Rancher with Docker

-For production environments, the Rancher server should be installed on an HA cluster.

-Rancher can also be installed on a single node in a development or testing environment.

 {{% tabs %}}
-{{% tab "HA Node Requirements" %}}
+{{% tab "Kubernetes Install Requirements" %}}

-These requirements apply to [installing Rancher on a Kubernetes cluster]({{<baseurl>}}/rancher/v2.x/en/installation/k8s-install/) of Rancher.
+These requirements apply to [installing Rancher on a Kubernetes cluster.]({{<baseurl>}}/rancher/v2.x/en/installation/k8s-install/)

 | Deployment Size | Clusters  | Nodes      | vCPUs                                           | RAM                                             |
 | --------------- | --------- | ---------- | ----------------------------------------------- | ----------------------------------------------- |